-Programmes like Channel 4's Passenger, and more recently Al Jazeera’s The Stream (see my blogpost here) have all fought for that youth market.
+Programmes like Channel 4’s Passenger, and more recently Al Jazeera’s The Stream (see my blogpost here) have all fought for that youth market.
 The Stream actually won an RTS Award, then the next year ruined a winning formula by changing the format.
-Why!?

 So just how could a media replicate VICE’s success?
-An analysis of its contents provides obvious clues.
+An analysis of its contents provides some clues.
 There are connected technological issues to do with access-always and mobility, which I’ll write about in a future post.

 The Secret of VICE’s success